quantum-tinkerer/MeanFi/docs/source/documentation/meanfi.md

 `Model(..., reference=reference)` enables reference-state subtraction for normal and superconducting calculations.
-The effective Hamiltonian is built as `h_0 + W[rho - rho_ref]`, where `W` is the complete density-density mean-field correction, including both Hartree and exchange-like terms.
-This is not a Hartree-only background subtraction. `reference` is a layout-aware `DensityResult`: it may contain only the entries required by the interaction, but every required coordinate is validated when the model is constructed.
+The effective Hamiltonian is built as `h_0 + W[rho - rho_ref]`, where `W` is the complete density-density mean-field correction, including both Hartree and exchange-like terms. `reference` accepts a complete density dictionary or a `DensityResult`.
+Selected results need only the interaction's required entries; every required coordinate is validated when the model is constructed.
+Dictionaries are copied into read-only storage.
 Missing entries are never interpreted as zeros.

 If the reference should be the non-interacting density at a chosen filling,